jvansch1/ycharts-wiki/Home.md

 Besides the precommit hook we highly recommend installing plugins for your preferred text editor to do PEP8/JSHint checking as you write code.

 ### Code Editors
 Although you are free to use any editor you prefer, our development has standardized around [PyCharm](https://github.com/ycharts/ycharts/wiki/PyCharm).
-We also have some note around using [Vim](https://github.com/ycharts/ycharts/wiki/Vim-Notes)
+We also have some note around using [Vim](https://github.com/ycharts/ycharts/wiki/Vim-Notes).

 # Testing Environment
 We currently use 3 different testing packages to cover different parts of the codebase.

-1. For Python/Django testing we use Django's standard testing setup, with the addition of django-nose/nose to make for more flexible tests for easy Python object mocking.
+1. For Python/Django testing we use Django's standard testing setup.
     ```python
     # To run the full suite of Django tests, do:
     python manage.py test